Stotts Creek Resource Recovery Centre

 Waste Transport Licences - Commercial

-Commercial third party transporting of liquid or solid waste across a public place requires approval from Council using the Waste Transport Licence 2016 (34kB PDF)
+Commercial third party transporting of liquid or solid waste across a public place requires approval from Council using the 2016 Waste Transport Licence Application (33kB PDF)

 form.
 Council issues 12 month approvals, which expire each year on 31 March.